 - Okhotsk DPS

 Bearded seals are the largest species of Arctic seal.
 They grow to lengths of about 7 to 8 feet and range from about 575 to 800 pounds.
 In some regions, females appear to be slightly larger than males.
 Bearded seals have generally unpatterned gray to brown coats, large bodies, and small square fore flippers.
 They have a short snout with thick, long white whiskers, which gives this species its "beard."

 Behavior and Diet

 Bearded seals tend to prefer sea ice with natural openings, though they can make breathing holes in thin ice using their heads and/or claws.
-Sea ice provides the bearded seal and its young some protection from predators (polar bears) during whelping and nursing.
+Sea ice provides the bearded seal and its young some protection from predators, such as polar bears, during whelping and nursing.
 Sea ice also provides bearded seals a haul-out platform for molting and resting.
 Bearded seals are solitary creatures and can be seen resting on ice floes with their heads facing downward into the water.
 This allows them to quickly escape into the sea if pursued by a predator.
-Bearded seals also have been seen sleeping vertically in open water, with their heads on the water surface.
+Bearded seals also have been seen sleeping vertically in open water with their heads on the water surface.